plone/training/docs/volto_customization/blocks.md

 - Extend blocks by adding new block-variations
 - Write add schemaEnhancer to modify blocks schema

-Let us first change the View of the teaser block which we already have in volto core by changing the block-configuration.
+Let us first change the View of the teaser block which we already have in Volto core by changing the block-configuration.
-In our addon `volto-teaser-tutorial` we will step by step extend each component that we have in volto core.
+In our add-on `volto-teaser-tutorial` we will step by step extend each component that we have in Volto core.

 The most simple customization is the View of the Teaser.
-The volto core teaser block configration (in `/frontend/core/packages/volto/src/config/Blocks.jsx`) looks like:
+The Volto core teaser block configration (in `/frontend/core/packages/volto/src/config/Blocks.jsx`) looks like:

 ```js
   teaser: {